-The 90-hectare JLG comprises JLG West, JLG Central and JLG East.
-Lakeside Garden – a key part of the first phase of JLG West – was opened in April 2019.
-It boasts a strong emphasis of nature, community, and play, and provides the community with a space to gather and bond, and create shared memories.
+The 90-hectare JLG comprises Lakeside Garden, Chinese and Japanese Gardens, and Garden Promenade.
+Lakeside Garden was opened in April 2019.
+It boasts a strong emphasis on nature, community, and play, and provides the community with a space to gather and bond, and create shared memories.
 Chinese Garden, Japanese Garden, and Garden Promenade will be progressively completed from 2021 onwards.

 Find out more about Jurong Lake Gardens here.

 The Park Connector Network is an island-wide green network of linear open spaces around major residential areas, linking up parks and nature sites in Singapore, allowing everyone to enjoy our green spaces.